Troubleshoot IAM policies - AWS Identity and Access Management

 Service does not support IAM policy summaries

-When a generally available (GA) service or action is not recognized by IAM policy summaries or the visual editor, it is possible that the service does not support these features.
+It is possible for the IAM policy summaries or the visual editor to not support a generally available (GA) service or action.
 Generally available services are services that are released publicly and are not previewed or custom services.
 If an unrecognized service is generally available and the name is spelled correctly, then the service does not support these features.
 If your policy includes a supported service with an unsupported action, then the service does not fully support IAM policy summaries.

 To request that a service add IAM policy summary or visual editor support